 Source: Indegene, 2022

-Innovation is not easy – with it comes countless challenges and inevitable failures.
-But when the innovation journey produces concepts and products capable of transforming a market landscape, it is worth celebrating and replicating.
-Taking the lead from the research-end of the life sciences value chain, the time has come to realize the promise of omnichannel marketing.
-When these innovations flow seamlessly, they serve to simplify the execution and elevate the impact of our communications and relationships with customers.
+Innovation is not easy.
+It comes with countless challenges and inevitable setbacks.
+But when the innovation journey produces concepts and practices capable of transforming a market landscape, it is worth celebrating and replicating.
+Drawing inspiration from the research end of the life sciences value chain, the time has come to realize the promise of omnichannel marketing.
+When these innovations flow seamlessly, they simplify execution and elevate the impact of customer engagement.

-As HCPs increasingly adopt digital channels, life sciences brand managers have access to data that are growing at an exponential rate.
-Brand managers can use these data to identify the type of content that specific HCPs prefer and the channels they prefer to consume this content.
-They can then estimate the impact of various marketing channels and tactics on prescriptions and sales.
-They can also forecast the impact of future sets of tactics.
-These insights help brand managers build omnichannel call plans with personalized journeys, which engage HCPs better and lead to the desired prescription behavior.
+As HCPs increasingly adopt digital channels, life sciences brand managers now have access to exponentially growing volumes of data.
+These insights can be used to identify the type of content specific HCPs prefer, the channels through which they consume it, and the estimated impact of various marketing tactics on prescription behavior.
+They can even be used to forecast future performance.
+With these insights, brand managers can design omnichannel call plans with personalized journeys that engage HCPs more effectively and drive desired behaviors.

 Big data sets such as closed-loop marketing activity data, sales data, anonymized patient-level data, and demographics information offer deep insights and recommendations on HCP behavior.
 Use predictive scoring approaches, leveraging ML techniques to predict key HCP behavioral characteristics, like their content and channel preferences and their probability to prescribe a certain type of treatment.